lycus/mci/docs/intrinsics.rst

 **Signature**
     ``void mci_gc_minimize()``

-Instructs the GC to perform as much cleanup work as it can without stopping the world.
+Instructs the GC to do minimal GC work.
+This function is appropriate for tight loops, and is relatively cheap.

 mci_gc_get_collections
 ----------------------